The Diagnostics and Possible Evolution in Active Galactic Nuclei Associated With Starburst Galaxies: Introduction

-Based on different methods, some studies seem to conclude that there are indeed some evolutionary sequences.
+Based on different methods, some studies seem to conclude that there are indeed some evolutionary processes in some galaxies.
 Investigating some relations for a sample of 35 Seyfert 2 nuclei, Storchi-Bergmann et al. (2001) found that the star formation activity nearby Seyfert 2 nuclei is linked to interactions and suggested an evolutionary scenario which the starburst dies down with time while the composite Seyfert 2$~+~$starburst nucleus evolves to a ``pure" Seyfert 2 nucleus with an old stellar population.
-Using the bright infrared galaxies (BIRGs) sample and related studies, Koulouridis et al. (2006) suggested that molecular clouds moving toward the galactic center are drived by close interactions which can both trigger starburst activity and obscure the nucleus.
-Under the similar environment found for the BIRGs and Sy2s, Krongold et al. (2002) suggested an evolutionary link between starbursts, Sy2s, and Sy1s and the evolutionary sequence for AGNs driven by interaction: interaction $\rightarrow$ starburst$\rightarrow$ Seyfert 2 $\leftrightarrow$ Seyfert 1.
+Using the bright infrared galaxies (BIRGs) sample and related studies, Koulouridis et al. (2006) suggested that molecular clouds moving toward the galactic center are drived by close interactions, which can both trigger starburst activity and obscure the nucleus.
+Under the similar environment found for the BIRGs and Sy2s, Krongold et al. (2002) suggested an evolutionary link between starbursts, Sy2s, and Sy1s and proposed the evolutionary scenrio for AGNs: interaction $\rightarrow$ starburst$\rightarrow$ Seyfert 2 $\leftrightarrow$ Seyfert 1.

-Oliva et al. (1999c) found that, in AGNs, old and powerful starbursts are relatively common in obscured (type 2) AGNs while absent in Seyfert 1 galaxies.
+Oliva et al. (1999c) found that old and powerful starbursts are absent in Seyfert 1 galaxies while relatively common in obscured (type 2) AGNs.
 Some studies also show that the majority of type 2 AGNs appear to have experienced significant starbursts (Kauffmann et al. 2003a, b).
 As suggested in Buchanan et al. (2006) that if star formation is strong in Sy2s, then Seyfert 2 galaxies may evolve to Seyfert 1 galaxies (Tommasin et al. 2010).
 A similar scenario that Seyfert 2 galaxies are the transitional stages of \HII/starburst galaxies evolving into Seyfert 1 galaxies was proposed: \HII $\rightarrow $ Seyfert 2 $\rightarrow $ Seyfert 1 (Hunt \& Malkan 1999; Levenson et al. 2001; Tommasin et al. 2010).

 The goal of this study is to explore whether both Seyfert and starburst galaxies can be distinguished by optical and infrared spectral diagnostics; then we investigate and discuss a possibility that whether a evolutionary sequence of starburst galaxies$\rightarrow$ non-hidden broad line region (HBLR) Sy2s $\rightarrow$ HBLR Sy2s $\rightarrow$ Sy1s could be invoked.